 Untracked work hours are costing the US economy 7.4 billion dollars per day.
 When every minute has real value, tracking employee hours can have a significant impact on your business.

-Unlike other resources, such as talent, education, or money, we all have the same amount of time.
+And unlike other resources, such as talent, education, or money, we all have the same amount of time.
 It’s the only aspect of our lives where we are all truly equal.

 “Each human being has exactly the same number of hours and minutes every day.
 Rich people can’t buy more hours.
 Scientists can’t invent more hours.” – Dr. Denis Waitley, psychologist